shipz-developers/com.transport/README.md

 # com.transport
-Custom high performance &amp; secure networking for the web, used in the new Shipz source
+* Custom high performance &amp; secure networking for the web, used in the new Shipz source
+* Node.js required > both client and server should run as module, esm

 # Feature(s)
 * Maximized high-performance web transport with configurable options and easily packet sending over binary